-- Which protected characteristic groups are i) particularly affected? - ii) Will people on low incomes be affected? - iii) Will Welsh speakers be affected? - i) The LDP will provide policy support for some of the protected characteristic groups e.g. meeting the needs of older people. - ii) People on low incomes will benefit from the objectives / policies relating to economic development and affordable housing. - iii) Welsh language use is encouraged by the plan, and mitigation will be sought where development could have a negative impact on Welsh-speaking strongholds.
+- i) The LDP will provide policy support for some of the protected characteristic groups e.g. meeting the needs of older people, meeting the specific needs of a gypsy family residing in the County. - ii) People on low incomes will benefit from the objectives / policies relating to economic development and affordable housing. - iii) Welsh language use is encouraged by the plan, and mitigation will be sought where development could have a negative impact on Welsh-speaking strongholds.